RoshiniUdayaKumar/cpp_programming/README.md

 Ex12:C++ Program to Check Whether a Character is an Alphabet or not.

-Ex13:C++ Program to find if the entered year is a leap year.

 Loops

 Ex1:C++ Program to calculate sum of numbers from m to n.